avakjan/intern-decision-engine-backend/TICKET101_Evaluation.md

 # TICKET-101 Evaluation

 ## Overview
-A brief summary of the assignment.

-## UI/UX
-- **Loan Period Slider:**
-  - Displays “6 months” on the legend while the actual input is 12 months.
-  - Changes loan period strictly by 6-month increments (this may align with business logic requirements).
+Below I explain my decisions, what flaws I identified and overall review intern's work.
+Hope my chain of thought is clear and understandable.
+Thank you for this opportunity!

-## Business Logic
+## IMPORTANT PREFACE
-- **Loan Period Constraint:**
-  - The maximal loan period should be capped at 48 months, but the system allows up to 60 months.
+- **I have spotted a couple of inconsistencies, bad principles and errors in the code, but decided not to fix them, since assignment stated to only fix the most important shortcoming.
+Hope this was a right approach.**

-## Code Quality
+## Code
+- **Architecture:**
+ - Business logic, validation, and exception handling are all mixed in the DecisionEngine class.
+This does not adhere to SRP.
+ - DecisionEngine should be split into separate classes.
+ - Injecting a shared DecisionResponse into the controller may cause concurrency issues; instantiating a new response per request would be safer.
 - **Method Parameters:**
   - A creditModifier variable was not passed to highestValidLoanAmount method.
 - **Data Type Use:**
   - Using a `long` for `loanAmount` seems unnecessary as `int` is sufficient (max value 2,147,483,647).

+## Business Logic
+- **Loan Period Constraint:**
+  - The maximal loan period should be capped at 48 months, but the system allows up to 60 months.

+## UI/UX
+- **Loan Period Slider:**
+  - Displays “6 months” on the legend while the actual input is 12 months.
+  - Changes loan period strictly by 6-month increments (although this may align with business logic requirements).
+  - Exception messages should be more descriptive.

 ## Shortcomings
 - **Loan Amount Handling:**